davidvossel/kubevirt-folder-view/README.md

 Using NamespacedFolders, it is possible to dynamically move VMs between NamespacedFolders that have the same parent namespace.
 This can be useful for temporarily granting or revoking user access to a VirtualMachine.

 Returning to our example, let's say the operations team needs to temporarily isolate a VirtualMachine in production so that no other team can access the VirtualMachine.
-This can be achieved by creating a new NamespacedFolder within the `prod-web-apps` and moving that VirtualMachine into the folder.
+This can be achieved by creating a new NamespacedFolder within the `prod-web-apps` namespace and moving that VirtualMachine into the folder.
 As an example, let's say the `web-app-b` VirtualMachine needs to be isolated.
 The yaml would look something like this.

 ```yaml